 - Once brownies have cooled completely, slice into 9 squares and enjoy immediately or store in an airtight container in the refrigerator until ready to enjoy.
 Brownies will keep in the refrigerator for several days.

-MAKE THEM VEGAN: Sub a flax egg (1 tbsp ground flax mixed with 2.5 tbsp water) for the egg.
+MAKE THEM VEGAN: Sub a flax egg (1 tablespoon ground flax mixed with 2.5 tablespoon water) for the egg.

 MAKE THEM NUT-FREE: Use sunflower seed butter or tahini instead of the cashew butter.
 Make sure that your chocolate bar is nut-free.